mattbates/mycms_mongodb/README.md

 $ source venv/bin/activate
 ```

-Install dependencies using pip:
+Install dependencies using pip and the provided [requirements.txt](../blob/master/requirements.txt) file:
 ```shell
 $ pip install –r requirements.txt
 ```

 Start a MongoDB server, using init/service commands, or manually at the shell:
 ```shell
 $ mkdir –p data/db
 $ mongod --dbpath=data/db --fork --logpath=mongod.log
 ```

-And now you can start the myCMS API server:
+And now you can start the myCMS API server.
+By default, it runs on port 5000 on the localhost.

 ```shell
 $ python web.py